Master of Fine Arts in Visual Art: Graphic Design

 7. CD will be returned if accompanied by sufficient postage and self-addressed envelope.

 8. Deadline for applications (online and postmarked): October 31st (September 1st for International Students) for spring admissions and February 21st for fall admissions.
-The 2012 Spring deadline has been extended to March 31st.

 Completed admission portfolios must be submitted directly to the Department of Visual Arts and Art History.
 The Graduate College will be notified by the department of the evaluation results and will notify candidates.
 Only completed portfolios and application packets will be considered.